Conversion Rate (%) = (# of conversions / # of clicks) x 100

 How to Monitor Online Conversion Metric in Real-time

-The online conversions metric should be coupled with related web metrics to provide a complete view of your digital marketing performance.
+The online conversions metric should be coupled with related digital marketing metrics to provide a complete view of your business performance.
 Consider tracking this metric alongside return on marketing investment, first visit metric, and returning visit metric.

 Learn more about how to track your Online Conversion Metric on a Digital Marketing Dashboard.